Hunt3rXL0ck/cyber-python-projects/README.md

 - Networking with sockets and Scapy
 - Security concepts: hashing, password strength, log parsing, encryption
 - API integration and automation scripting

----

-## 📌 Next Steps

-- Expand projects with GUI or CLI enhancements
-- Add logging, error handling, and configuration files
-- Combine multiple scripts into a **Cybersecurity Toolkit**
-- Share on GitHub and LinkedIn for portfolio showcase